A robust optimization approach to flow decomposition: Literature review

 The concept of \emph{robust optimization} was introduced by \cite{soyster1973convex,ben1998robust}, which usually refers to finding an optimal solution that is feasible for all possible realizations (often represented as scenarios) induced by an uncertainty set.
 For an extensive overview of theoretical properties and applications, we refer the reader to \cite{beyer2007robust,bertsimas2011theory,gabrel2014recent}.
 Instead of finding the best robust solution for the worst-case scenario, in \emph{regret robustness} \cite{kouvelis2013robust}, the objective is to minimize the difference (\emph{regret}) between the robust solution value and the best objective value we could have achieved if the realization had been known beforehand.

 Since these approaches still require the solution to be feasible for all possible scenarios, the concept of \emph{light robustness} \cite{schobel2014generalized} weakens the feasibility constraint by only searching for solutions that are feasible and ``good enough'' in the \emph{nominal case} (e.g., the most likely case).
 An alternative idea to overcome over-conservatism is to bound the uncertainty set by parameterizing the allowed cumulative deviation from the nominal case, resulting in a \emph{budgeted uncertainty set} \cite{bertsimas2004price}.
 A similar approach is followed for the \emph{optimization problems under controllable uncertainty} \cite{ley2023robust}, where the uncertainty is allowed to be reduced at a given cost.

 The concept \emph{adjustable robustness} \cite{ben2004adjustable} takes into account that, in many applications, it is possible to adjust a part of the decisions after the uncertainty is unveiled.
 The idea is to divide the variables into those that must be decided before the uncertainty is unveiled and those that can be decided after its realization.
-For an overview, we refer to \cite{yanikouglu2019survey}.
+For an overview on adjustable robust optimization, we refer the reader to \cite{yanikouglu2019survey}.

 As previous concepts mainly concentrate on applications in bioinformatics, the focus to date has primarily been on dealing with data inaccuracies.
 To the best of our knowledge, this is the first work that considers MFDs in the context of classical robustness concepts.
 This opens up many other application possibilities that are typically represented using flow networks and in which uncertainty plays a role.
 In public transport, for example, it is now also possible to take demand uncertainties into account in later planning steps, such as vehicle scheduling.
 In general, this allows robust and, depending on the application, resource-efficient solutions to be achieved despite uncertain data.